anhhaibkhn/Data-Science-selfstudy-notes-Blog/_posts/2022-08-03-Chapter_2-Dive-into-the-Competition.md

 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<h3 id="2.2.3-EDA-Statistic">2.2.3 EDA Statistic<a class="anchor-link" href="#2.2.3-EDA-Statistic"> </a></h3><p>As mentioned in the slides, you'll work with New York City taxi fare prediction data.
+<h3 id="EDA-Statistic">EDA Statistic<a class="anchor-link" href="#EDA-Statistic"> </a></h3><p>As mentioned in the slides, you'll work with New York City taxi fare prediction data.
 You'll start with finding some basic statistics about the data.
 Then you'll move forward to plot some dependencies and generate hypotheses on them.</p>
 <p>The train and test DataFrames are already available in your workspace.</p>
 <p>Instructions:</p>
 <ul>